Introduction

 had all the values calculated.
 However, in the case of squares_gen

-, it calculates each value only once every time we iterate over the collection.
+, it is calculated only once each time we iterate over the collection.

 In the example, they seem similar because print(list())

-iterates over all the elements and prints them.
+iterates through all the elements and prints them.